 Plato summed it up well: “Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.”
 And the tools for this magic are, in addition to the voice, the diverse musical instruments.

 Here, we will attempt to stimulate reflection using three musical instruments that are connected in various ways.
-To reflect on the difference between creation, development, and invention.
+To reflect on the difference between creation, development, and design.
 But also on what cultural appropriation is in contrast to cultural development.

-By comparing and highlighting their connections to each other, these three instruments, the HANG & the HANDPAN, the STELLDRUM and the TASSA, could help to trigger these hoped-for thought-provoking impulses and, in the best case, even give rise to new insights.
+By comparing and highlighting their connections to each other, these three instruments, the HANG & the HANDPAN, the STEELPAN and the TASSA, could help to trigger these hoped-for thought-provoking impulses and, in the best case, even give rise to new insights.

-While the TASSA undoubtedly ‘simply appeared’ in Persia in the 11th century and later established itself in India and much later in Trinidad and Tobago, the situation is quite different for the STEELDUM, the HANG, and the HANDPAN.
+While the TASSA undoubtedly ‘simply appeared’ in Persia in the 11th century and later established itself in India and much later in Trinidad and Tobago, the situation is quite different for the STEELPAN, the HANG, and the HANDPAN.

-Film tip: “PAN – Our Musical Odyssey
+Film tip: “PAN – Our Musical Odyssey” & The History of Steel Pan in Trinidad (Youtube)

-Film tip: “HANG – a discreet Revolution
+Film tip: “HANG – a discreet Revolution”

 The HANDPAN (also called PANTAM) also arose out of necessity.
 Namely, the desire to better satisfy the exploding demand for this instrument, which the manufacturers of the HANG were unable to meet.
 But the HANDPAN was not invented.
 In the early days, it was much more an attempt to copy the HANG.
 There were exceptions in the pioneering days of the HANDPAN, such as Bill Brown’s CAISA or Marti’s SUNPAN, which in some cases applied different basic concepts than the HANG manufacturers at PANArt.
 This was followed by decisive further developments such as Jan Borren‘s HANDPAN Mutant Layout or SATYA‘s use of new materials in the manufacture of HANDPANS.
 The HANDPAN is not an invention, but in the worst case simply a copy of the HANG and in the best case a creative further development (mutant layout, bottom notes, various steel mixtures and alloys) of the basic concept of the HANG.